She has a Bachelor of Science in Communication Media and Liberal Studies from the Lebanese American University 1997.

-Ms. Al-Sayed is an accomplished bilingual communications professional and journalist with a wide range of expertise in all aspects of media, art and culture consultancy, as well as media training and public speaking.
+Ms. Al-Sayed is an accomplished bilingual (English, Arabic) communications, marketing, public relations professional and award-winning journalist with a wide range of expertise in all aspects of media, art and culture, as well as public speaking and media training.

 She has worked as a radio host and producer at Al Madina FM (1st private Syrian radio) from 2005 to 2011.

 For Ms. Al Sayed, Syria was the birthplace of a seven-year-long bilingual and award-winning radio program, "Good Morning Syria" which gave the people of Syria a forum in which to express their hopes, desires and concerns for the future of Syria as a great country.

 Good Morning Syria connected to the listeners via arts, culture, education, holistic non-denominational spirituality, and self- improvement.
 In her belief, this approach holds out more potential for positive cultural change than the extremist politics that have polarized her region.
 She calls her contribution "Positive Media".
 This style of communication has earned her success, a wide listener base of more than 6 million listeners, and international recognition as a keynote speaker.

 Also in 2009, she was the youngest female to win an Achievement Award with a unanimous vote from her university, the Lebanese American University, as an influential media figure and role model in promoting a better future in Syria.

-Today Ms. Al Sayed is co-founder of SouriaLi Radio, where she serves as a media consultant, and radio host and producer.
-SouriaLiis a grassroots non-profit online radio station dedicated to working with Syrian people in fostering an advanced level of awareness in civil society, active citizenship, women-empowerment, youth-motivation, community building and peace building.
+In 2012 Ms. Al Sayed helped co-found SouriaLi radio, where she previously served as a media consultant, and radio host and producer.
+SouriaLi is a grassroots non-profit online radio station dedicated to working with Syrian people in fostering an advanced level of awareness in civil society, active citizenship, women-empowerment, youth-motivation, community building and peace building.